Local human trafficking survivor speaks out

 “We try to link them up with trauma counseling and peer support during that period of time,” explained Cuevas.
 “If they’re able to kind of get through all of those different hurdles, then they move into phase two.”

-The next phase is another four months, geared towards working on building or rebuilding relationships.
+The next phase is another four months, which are geared toward building or rebuilding relationships.
 At that point, the goal is for the survivor to regain emotional health and motivation.

 “We’re trying to offer these ladies as much empowerment and as many tools as possible,” said Cuevas.